gregheiman/vim-config/Custom Syntax/after/syntax/README.md

 which I find to be better than Vim-Polyglot.

 ## Windows
-Take these files and replace the ones in "./vim/syntax", renaming the old ones as "oldsyntax.vim.bak".
+Symlink or place the whole after directory into your "/vimfiles/" directory

-## MacOS
+## MacOS and Linux
-Place these files inside of "~/.vim/after/syntax/".
+Symlink or place these files inside of "~/.vim/after/syntax/".
 If those folders don't exist create them.

 ## General